By Allen Rowe – Northern Nevada Coin ……

 In 1863 the National Banking Act birthed forward a new type of currency in the United States.
 These notes were issued by the government for National banks.
-A National Bank put United States Bonds on deposit with the Treasury and then had notes printed against that deposit.
-Printed in both the large and small formats these notes were issued up until 1935 when other types of currency replaced them in circulation.
+A National Bank put United States Bonds on deposit with the Treasury Department and then had notes printed against that deposit.
+Printed in both large and small formats, this paper money was issued up until 1935 when other types of currency replaced them in circulation.
 These notes were issued in States, Provinces, Territories, and even Indian Territories.
 A note would bear the name of the issuing bank as well as the city and state, province, or territory it was issued.

-This type of currency created a host of ways for collectors to collect old notes.
-A person can collect notes from every state, most major cities, or notes issued from their own state.
+This type of paper money currency created a host of ways for collectors to collect old notes.
+A person can collect paper money from most major cities or notes issued from their own state.
 Some people collect notes bearing odd names or even their own name.

-Most of the western states have a host of rare bank notes as the population was much lower and many in the west preferred hard money to currency.
+Most of the western states have a host of rare bank notes as the population was much lower and many in the American West preferred hard money (specie) to paper money (fiat).
 In Nevada there were 16 issuing banks in 13 different cities.
-Two of the issuing charters changed their name during their issuing period making a total of 18 different possibilities in names on Nevada bank notes.
-There also large and small formats issued by some of the banks, and possibly several different types of notes.
+Two of the issuing charters changed their name during their issuing period, making a total of 18 different possibilities in names on Nevada bank notes.
+There also large and small format paper money issued by some of the banks, and possibly several different types of notes.

 About Allen Rowe

-Northern Nevada Coin specializes in all Carson City coins, all silver dollars, US gold coins from 1795-1933, rare or key date type coins, and high grade US coins.
-Coins we especially like to buy are Carson City coins, C and D mint gold, rare O and S mint issues in gold, high relief’s, territorial gold, and high grade gold in all denominations.
+Northern Nevada Coin specializes in all Carson City coins, all silver dollars, US gold coins from 1795-1933, rare or key date type coins, and high-grade US coins.
+Coins we especially like to buy are Carson City coins, C- and D-mint gold, rare O- and S-mint issues in gold, high relief issues, territorial gold, and high-grade gold in all denominations.
 We also want to buy all major silver dollar errors.